3D printed ceramics are practical and decorative. Read our guide to learn more about ceramic 3D printing or even build

 Ordering ceramic 3D prints through providers is great for most people because the services are usually fast and convenient.
 But some people want to get their hands dirty and be part of the whole process.
 If you’re willing to spend the money and a significant amount of time, there are some great professional 3D ceramic printers on the market that have large volume outputs, more options, and offer great results.

 Check out these DIY ceramic 3D printers manufacturers if you’re looking to get started or continue your 3D printing at home.

-The WASP’s LDM professional clay extruder system is evidence of their expertise.
+Originally, WASP only offered a LDM professional clay extruder system.
 It can be used with all of their printers, but also with third-party 3D printers.
 When properly set up, this technology offers some of the most precise paste extrusion ceramic 3D printing on the market.

 If you’re interested, WASP’s Clay Extruder Kit 2.0 will set you back US$700 (around €650).
 It comes with a 5 kg tank with a stand, an extrusion piston, pressure reducer, a cochlea with an interchangeable pressure chamber, a high couple stepper engine and 10 kg of porcelain.